 Referral from a doctor abroad

-A GP or consultant abroad can refer you for healthcare under the CBD.
+A GP can refer you for healthcare under the CBD.

 If you plan to use a referral from a doctor abroad, contact the National Contact Point.